 He said that if scam efforts rise to the level of voter disenfranchisement or suppression, the board will work with law enforcement to ensure that Marylanders are “free to vote, without any sort of undue influence.”

-As the general election approaches with only 48 days left and early voting starting on Sept.
+As the general election approaches with less than 50 days left and domestic mail-in ballots going out on Sept.
 23, the threat of these scammers remains high.
 The public must remain vigilant and in the meantime, the board will continue its efforts to combat scams and safeguard the integrity of the election, he said.

 “These scams are a direct threat to the legitimacy of the electoral process, because, at best, they’re just trying to steal identities,” DeMarinis said.
 “But at worst, they’re there to kind of sow distrust in an election administration and undermine confidence in the system.”